Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 While we’ve talked about communication plans, risk management plans, and even work breakdown structures, we haven’t written about the one plan that rules them all: the project plan.

-The project plan is a master document that guides how the project will be run.
+The project plan definition is simple: it’s a master document that guides how the project will be run.
 From the scope to the resource requirements, this plan touches upon every aspect of the project.

 Understanding Project Plans